aimrt.channel

 “”

-Channel Sub Topic name, supports regular expressions
+Name of the Channel Sub Topic, supports regular expressions

 sub_topics_options[i].enable_backends